brianAray/220815_java_angular_aws/Project Requirements/Project 2/Project 2 Requirements.md

 ## Stretch Goals
 - Deploy on an EC2
-- Set up a Jenkins Pipeline for the Project to manage CI/CD
+- Set up a AWS CodePipeline for the Project to manage CI/CD

 <br>